DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/README.md

 ## Results

-#### Decisions

-The results of the decision-making model are included in the file [decisions_using_boosting_predictions](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/blob/aa91360599262e5b278926e65e0f8df58bc06338/results/decisions/decisions_using_boosting_predictions.zip).
-More specifically, for each scenario, the order quantities, inventory levels, and lost sales for the vendor and each retailer are provided.
-Especially for the base scenario, the folder [capacities](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/tree/cc9df78bc4a1ecca763e4408a7b0ed3560dc9628/results/decisions/capacities) contains this information with varying values of the capacity parameters, while the folder [decisions_on_base_scenario](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/tree/cc9df78bc4a1ecca763e4408a7b0ed3560dc9628/results/decisions/decisions_on_base_scenario) provides the data when using the predictions of the four forecasting approaches as well as the real demands during the decision-making process.
+The results of the decision-making model for the constructed scenarios are included in the file [scenarios_results](https://github.com/DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/tree/ba03572fe9926b80238ed645ba4db7fc3b09042d/results/scenarios_results) organized by the value of t.
+More specifically, for each scenario, ....
+Especially for the 0_10_10_1 scenario, the file [varying_b_od_ed_fees](https://github.com/DimitraTriantali/Probabilistic-Crowdshipping-Model-for-Last-Mile-Delivery/blob/ba03572fe9926b80238ed645ba4db7fc3b09042d/results/varying_b_od_ed_fees.zip) contains this information with varying values of the acceptance threshold and the occasional and emergency fees.

-#### Predicted demands

-The predicted demands are stored in the [forecasted_demands](https://github.com/DimitraTriantali/Data-driven-optimization-of-vendor-managed-inventory-for-replenishment-and-distribution-decisions/tree/ac7ea8203ce8d29d5b5a3d23e090849b26785c40/results/forecasted_demands) folder, with each file named as p_prediction_results_T_t, where p represents the employed forecasting approach (ADD, ARIMA, FFNN, BOOSTING), and t denotes the length of the time horizon (1, 3, 7, 14).
-Each file contains the top-performing variation of the forecasting approach for each retailer, based on achieving the lowest mean squared error (MSE) within the testing vector.
-The file also includes the corresponding MSE and the predictions.

 ## Licence